 Rock a Bold Color

 If you're looking to wow the crowd, consider doing so with a statement fashion choice.
 And what better way to do this than by bucking the most traditional bridal tradition of them all and not wearing white?
 Sure, this isn't a new concept—we've seen colored wedding dresses on the runways for years—but we have a new take on this trend.
 Gone are the days of a pretty pastel palette.
 Instead, go bold and rock a color that matches your wedding theme and/or means something to you.
 We're particularly partial to this golden hue... perhaps it's the new "it" color?

 Sport a Photo-Lined Jacket

 We're also excited to see guys have fun with their looks.
 This year, we saw grooms rock shawl collars, green tailored suits (the new navy?), and more than one look.
 Beyond the outward fashion choices, guys are also personalizing their attire with hidden customizations such as monogrammed patches, embroidery, and more.
-We want to see more of this in 2020.
+We want to see more of this year.
 Take this photo of Washington Nationals player Trea Turner, who wore a suit jacket by STITCHED featuring his engagement photos on the lining, as proof that this idea is a good one.

 Set the Scene

 This year, we're excited to see couples say "I do" under nontraditional ceremony structures.
 If you're creating a unique altar or backdrop for your ceremony, make it count.
 We're in favor of décor that does double duty—and the focal point of the day is no exception.
 Beyond repurposing florals and structures throughout the night, remember to get creative with the "extras" as well.
 There have never been more rental services available, and we encourage you to use them to create whatever vibe you're going for.